ghc-proposals/ghc-proposals/proposals/0000-hasfield-redesign.rst

 ======================= ================================== ==================================

-This includes the case where ``RebindableSyntax`` is enabled, so ``setField`` refers to whichever name is in scope, rather than to ``GHC.Records.setField``.
+This includes the case where ``RebindableSyntax`` is enabled, so ``setField`` refers to whichever name is in scope, rather than to ``GHC.Records.Experimental.setField``.
 While this is a breaking change, the support for ``OverloadedRecordUpdate`` in GHC 9.2 was explicitly advertised as experimental, so this should not inconvenience users unexpectedly.